tjintranet/TF-POD-Product-Spec-Validator/README.md

 The application extracts and displays information about who generated each XML file:
 - Shows the generator's name at the bottom of each validation result card
 - Extracted from `product/xml_generated_by/first_name` and `product/xml_generated_by/last_name` nodes
-- Included in CSV exports and clipboard operations
+- Included in text reports and clipboard operations
 - Helps track the source of each file for accountability purposes

 ## Technical Details